These programmes sound fantastic... how do I sign up?

 Yes of course; your young person is very welcome to come along to an after school session to see how they find it or attend one day that suits you of a school holiday programme.

-What is the process from now to coming along?
+What is the process from now to attending?

-If your young person is keen to come along then please click here to fill in the enrolment form.
+If your young person is keen to come along then please fill in the enrolment form.

 Kirsty will then send you an email with an invoice and details of location etc for the specific programme.
 You will pay the deposit to secure your young person's place and then we will see you on the first day off the programme - easy!